-He has designed, built and managed global security operations centers and incident response teams for six of the global fortune-50.
+He has designed, built and managed global security operations centers and incident response teams for eight of the global fortune-50.
 As he often says, if you have complaints about today’s security operations model, you can partially blame him.
-It’s from his first-hand experience in learning the limitations of the man vs. data SecOps model that Chris leads product design and strategy
+It’s from his first-hand experience in learning the limitations of the man vs. data SecOps model that Chris leads product design and strategy for Respond Software.

 What if I told you that you could give your front-line security analyst a robot that could automatically tell you which cyber-incidents were spreading, which systems were in question, how dangerous the malware was, how it was detected, and numerous other factors that you would want to know?
 How would that change your world?